Introduction To FOB Destination

 When should Bloemen Alle record the sale?
 When should the Dubai-based customer record the sale, and at what cost?

 The Dubai-based customer should record the purchase on 21 October 2012 too.
-It should record the inventory of $5,400 ($5,000 purchase price plus $400 shipment cost).
+In addition, it should record the inventory of $5,400 ($5,000 purchase price plus $400 shipment cost).
 It is because, under a FOB destination shipping point, the shipment cost is normally incurred by the buyer.

 XYZ’s corporation orders 100 computers from Dell to replace its current point of sale systems.
 XYZ orders them with FOB destination shipping terms.
 After receiving the order, Dell packages up the computers and sends the packed computers to the delivery department, where they are loaded onto a ship.
 Halfway to its destination, the ship crashes, and the computers got destroyed.
 Who is responsible?